This year's annual meeting will take place in the island of San Servolo, Venice, Italy, on the 22th till the... ...

 The internal and external exposome data above will be used to derive environment-wide associations between exposure and health.
 Novel mathematical and computational tools will be used to explore the association between different environmental, genetic and epigenetic determinants and identified biological perturbations and, eventually, disease phenotypes.
 In addition, using the HEALS methodology, a plausible pathway towards establishing causality in the observed associations between environmental stressors and health status will be tread (see figure 1.1).

-The HEALS approach and tools will be put to test through their application in a number of population studies (incl. twins studies) across different exposure settings tackling key health endpoints of the SCALE initiative and the Parma Declaration for both children and the elderly.
+The HEALS approach and tools will be put to test through their application in a number of population studies (incl. twins studies) across different exposure settings tackling key health endpoints of the SCALE initiative and the Parma Declaration for both children and the elderly, including allergic respiratory diseases, bronchial asthma, neurodevelopmental and neurodegenerative disease, obesity, and childhood type II diabetes (T2D).
 The overall population size involved in these studies is up to ca. 335,000 individuals covering different age, gender and socio-economic status groups.
 The cohorts involved are dispersed across Europe to provide sufficient geographic coverage so as to facilitate drawing conclusions at the EU-wide scale.
 These cohorts have been carefully selected to comprise twins.
 The classical twin methods combined with novel technologies represent a powerful approach towards identifying and understanding the mechanisms and pathways that underlie complex traits.
 In this way, epigenetic modification of both exposure to and effect of co-exposure to chemical, physical and biological environmental stressors throughout a person’s lifetime will be easier to take into account when deducing environmental exposure and health associations.

 Based on the results of these population studies, a pilot exposure and health survey (EXHES) will be organized in 10 EU countries to test the applicability of the HEALS approach for EU-wide large population surveys.
 EXHES will combine a longitudinal and a nested case-control phase to allow for better definition of environmental exposures and better characterization of disease and risk phenotypes over the limited duration of the project, whilst setting the foundation for post-project follow-up.
 The technological and computational integration proposed in HEALS will be tested through EXHES with regard to both technical feasibility and cost-effectiveness.
 The lessons drawn from the EXHES pilot survey will provide the basis for drafting scientific advice, protocols and, eventually, guidance for the setting up of a European Health and Exposure Survey, paving the way to EU-wide assessments.